Kookaburra Laughs Like a Human & Loves to Eat Snakes

 Kookaburra Diet What do Kookaburras Eat?

-The kookaburra is a carnivorous bird that uses a 'perch and pounce' tactic, typical of kingfishers.
-It usually perches on a branch and waits patiently for its prey to pass by.
-It then swoops down and grabs its victim with its powerful beak and either swallows it whole or if its prey is too large, it bashes it against a hard surface to break its victim into small consumable chunks.
-It is this bashing behaviour that has resulted in the kookaburra having such strong neck muscles compared to other birds.
-Undigested food such as fur, exoskeletons of insects, and bones is regurgitated in dry capsules.
+The kookaburra uses 'perch and pounce' tactics typical of kingfishers.
+It usually perches on a branch and waits for its prey to pass by.
+It then swoops down and grabs its victim with its powerful beak.
+If the prey is small, the kookaburra will swallow it whole.
+If its victim is too large to eat whole, the kookaburra bashes it against a hard surface to break it into small consumable chunks.
+This bashing behaviour has resulted in the kookaburra having such strong neck muscles compared to other birds.

 Kookaburra Loves to Eat Snakes